Role Selection

-Career Path Clarity and Role Selection: How to Choose the Right Role for Your Profile
+Career Path Clarity: Choose the Right Role for Your Profile

 Overview: Confused about which job role fits you?
 Learn how to choose the right role based on your skills, proof, interests, and market fit without applying blindly.